ThomasForselius/pickyproducts/README.md

         }
         return render(request, 'admin/show_prod.html', context)

-        *the variable 'products' is what you use to show products in show_prod.html, by using a for-loop to iterate through.
+        *the variable 'products' is what you use to show products in show_prod.html, by using a for-loop to iterate through*.

-        i.e. {% for product in products %}
+        *i.e. {% for product in products %}*
-        *

 - In *urls.py*, add the following information:
     - 'from productsadmin.views import show_prod' / *show_prod* is the name of the class defined in *views.py*
     - in urlpatterns, add the following:
         - 'path('', show_prod, name='show_prod')

 - Now go to your local server and add '/admin' in the address field to access admin panel
 - Login using the superuser credentials you created earlier
 - Under the Users table, Products should appear
 - To make added items display names instead of 'Item #number' in products table the following line has to be added to *models.py*:
     -  def __str__(self):
         return self.name

+- In the file show_prod.html, use this code to iterate through the dictionary of items imported from the view.py file:
+    -  {% for product in products %}
+    - now in this for-loop you can use *product.name, product.id, product.price and so on to display eache key value*

-## Showing items from db:
+## Adding items to db:

-To show the items from the database you need to add a frontend page by following these steps:
+To add items to the database you need to add a frontend page by following these steps:

 - in the /templates/admin/ folder, add a new page called "show_prod.html"
 - In 'urls.py', add the following information behind *from productsadmin.views import show_prod*: